 All mattresses will benefit from having a firm, solid foundation to rest on.
 Box springs were created to help absorb impact, reducing the wear and tear on the mattress.
 However, box springs were more prevalent when mattresses had much thinner profiles overall, and were primarily innerspring designs.
 Today, most modern mattresses do not necessarily require a box spring.

-Whether or not you should use a box spring depends on a few factors.
+Determining whether it’s better to sleep with or without a box spring depends on a few factors.
 The main people that should use a box spring include:

 To determine whether or not you need a box spring, it’s helpful to read the recommendations of your bed’s manufacturer.
 You can find this information on the manufacturer or retailer’s website, and often on the tag attached to the mattress itself.
 Different styles of mattresses can benefit from different types of foundations, so it’s helpful to go directly to the source to see what the manufacturer recommends.
 Not only that, but also some mattress warranties will stipulate that you use a recommended type of bed base or render them void.